kevinveenbirkenbach/infinito/application/symfony/src/Domain/README.md

 # Domain Overview

-## CRUD Management
+## Repository Management
-### Repository Factory Service
+### Layer Repository Factory Service
-Offers a fabric for entity repositories.
+Offers a fabric to produce entity repositories by layer
 ## Entity Management
 ### Entity Meta Information ###
 Offers some meta information about an entity